-- Health – Addressing and improving physical and mental health due to the coronavirus is important.
-From employees to vendors to customers, everyone has been impacted.
-The firm’s response to questions about health maintenance will assist everyone’s return.
-NJ Mental Health Cares Helpline: For emotional support dealing with stress, anxiety and depression due to COVID-19, speak with a behavioral care specialist at 866-202-HELP (4357) daily from 8am-8pm.
-You can also text NJHOPE to 51684.
+- Health – Addressing and improving mental health issues related to the coronavirus and its impact is important.
+The New Jersey Mental Health Cares Helpline is available to support New Jerseyans coping with stress, anxiety and depression due to COVID-19.
+Those in need can text NJHOPE to 51684 or speak with a behavioral care specialist at 866-202-HELP (4357) daily from 8 a.m. to 8 p.m.

-- Employment Practices – Employee health is only one part of the pandemic’s impact.
-Businesses are encountering areas such as remote working, staggered shifts, data security from a home-based office, and other topics.
-Contact NJBAC at 1-800-JERSEY-7 for assistance in directing you to resources to answer these questions.
+- Employment Practices – The workplace has changed and businesses must now develop new protocols and standards for remote working, staggered shifts, data security from a home-based office and other topics.
+Contact NJBAC at 1-800-JERSEY-7 for assistance in determining how to reinvent and reimagine your businesses’ operations.

 - Financial Planning – As businesses reopen, it is not clear how quickly customers will return.
 Further, reduced capacity will limit the number of customers present at any time.
 Cash flow projections with different scenarios will help businesses anticipate and plan for the future demand.
 Contact your local SBDC office for counseling on financial issues.